Health and Travel Alerts Learn More Left arrow

 Higgs Beach, named after Clarence S. Higgs, lies on the south coast of Key West in Old Town, a few blocks to the west of Smathers Beach.

-It’s easily recognizable by its two piers: the long, wooden Edward B. Knight Pier and the shorter Higgs Pier.
+It’s easily recognizable by its two piers: the long, wooden Edward B. Knight Pier (also known as “White Street Pier” due to its proximity to White Street) and the shorter Higgs Pier.
 Stroll along the longer pier and sit at the end, taking in the dreamy ocean views.

 The waters off the beach are protected as a marine park, making it one of the best places to snorkel in Key West.
-Bring your mask and snorkel for a day here and look out for butterfly fish, pink and turquoise parrotfish, which feed on the coral, and angelfish.
+Bring your mask and snorkel for a day here and spot angelfish, as well as butterfly fish and the pink and turquoise parrotfish feeding on the coral.

-Sea stars are dotted across the ocean floor amid the seagrass and, with an eagle eye, you could even spot stingrays gliding across the sand flats.
+You can see sea stars dotted across the ocean floor amid the seagrass, and with an eagle eye, you could even spot stingrays gliding across the sand flats.

 Clear waters of Higgs Beach